-If your visit has you in the North on a Sunday schedule this itinerary for this day.
+- This itinerary is perfect for a Sunday.
 Begin the adventures with a visit to the weekly market in Evandale, a village that is a brief drive from Launceston and a place where even the locals feel nostalgic.
 It's quaint, the people are hospitable, and on Sunday's the village is at it's charming best.
-Children will love the horse rides and the Evandale light rail whilst you browse the local crafts, produce, book and bric-a-brac stalls.
+Children will love the horse rides and whilst you browse the local crafts, produce, book and bric-a-brac stalls.
 A national trust classified Georgian village there is plenty to see and do in Evandale, if only to admire the unspoilt heritage buildings.

-The headline acts for this itinerary await - Tasmania's world heritage convict sites, Brickendon and Woolmers Estate are not to be skipped over.
+- The headline acts for this itinerary await - Tasmania's world heritage convict sites, Brickendon and Woolmers Estate are not to be missed.

-Home to the national rose garden Woolmers Estate is a true beauty.
-Indulge in a coffee break at one of the eateries on site and bask in the authentic colonial setting.
+- Home to the national rose garden Woolmers Estate is a true beauty.
+Indulge in a coffee break or lunch at The Eleanor and bask in the authentic colonial setting.

-From this point a hat trick of wonderful options are yours to choose; return to Launceston directly or take a longer route that incorporates a visit to Entally House.
-Alternatively, continue on to Hobart along the Heritage Highway to Campbell Town.
+- From this point a hat trick of wonderful options are yours to choose; return to Launceston directly or alternatively, continue on to Hobart along the Heritage Highway to Campbell Town and Ross.

-Red Feather Inn in Hadspen, nearby to Entally Estate offers cooking classes, divine dinner menus featuring Tasmanian produce, and premium boutique accommodation options.
+- Red Feather Inn in Hadspen, offers divine dinner menus featuring Tasmanian produce, and premium boutique accommodation options.

 - Colonial Cottages of Ross is a small detour off the Heritage Highway and is a precinct of convict built sandstone cottages.